SoftwareSecurityLab/ElGamal/README.md

 * **Secure**
 * **Throws Error**

-Decrypt the given cyphertext and returns corresponding plaintext.
+Decrypts the given cyphertext and returns corresponding plaintext.

 Throws an error if you didn't call [`checkSecurity()`](#checksecurity) method or it returns false which means the engine doesn't satisfy the considered security level.
-Also it throws an error if provided information is not complete(in case of initializing engine manually by calling [constructor](#elgamalp-g-y-x)).
+Also it throws an error if provided information is not complete (in case of initializing engine manually by calling [constructor](#elgamalp-g-y-x)).

 ### `randomGroupMember()`
 * **Returns:** [`big-integer`][bi]
 * **Async**

 Returns a group member randomly.
-You can use this function to Make your customized mapping between messages and group members.
+You can use this function to make your customized mapping between messages and group members.

 This method is cryptographically secure so don't hesitate to use it.